Karatechop/CarProblems/README.md

 ##TODOs
 + Expand services with methods required for operation with domain model instances - partly achieved, but there is still more work to do
 + More unit or integration tests for service methods - some additional unit tests added, more integration tests still required
-+ Create admin dashboard -
++ Create admin dashboard
 + Create user profile
 + Create problem submission functionality with admin approval
-+ Create car addition for users
++ Create car addition functionality for users
++ Bootstrap more data
++ Add mobile friendly features
 + Create functional tests

 ## Dependencies